rutikwankhade/Blogs-Podcasts-People/README.md

 # Blogs

 I have been reading a lots of blogs.
 I learnt and understood a lot just by reading them and I feel like these should be read by everyone.
 So everytime I come across something interesting and helpful, I am gonna add it here.
-If you read any article and felt it should be shared, contribute here.
-### Here is a list of blogs that I came across while learning.
+### Interview tips and resume

   * How to write great resume for software engineers https://www.freecodecamp.org/news/how-to-write-a-great-resume-for-software-engineers-75d514dd8322/